joseph13P/my-new-web/README.md

 # my-new-web
-Copy of the Web repository
+My Copy of the Web repository